HRLO77/forums-website/README.md

 *Flows* are an intuitive, easy and fast way to execute code and send data when events occur.
 Some purposes may be, a moderation flow to moderate posts, logging flow to log all events that occur on a remote server, and more!

-A flows' structure is defined in a .yml or .yaml format files in `./flows`, it is as presented.
+A flows' structure is defined in .yml or .yaml files in `./flows`, it is as presented.

 ```yaml